auctxi/auctxi/README.md

 1. **API Gateway (Node.js):** Acts as the single entry point for the frontend, validating JWTs and routing traffic to appropriate downstream services.
 2. **Core Service (Java/Spring Boot):** The heart of the platform.
 Manages auctions, player pools, teams, live websocket bidding, and core entities.
 3. **Payment Service (.NET):** Manages client wallets, transactions, and interfaces with the Razorpay API.
-4. **Notification Service (.NET):** Consumes RabbitMQ events to dispatch real-time in-app alerts and emails.
-5. **AI Service (Python/FastAPI):** Maintains a vectorized knowledge base (FAISS) and connects to LLMs to provide context-aware chat assistance.
+4. **AI Service (Python/FastAPI):** Maintains a vectorized knowledge base (FAISS) and connects to LLMs to provide context-aware chat assistance.

 ---